 Perhaps you’re considering taking up Boxing, or maybe you’ve been going a while and want to make sure you’re using the right equipment.
 We’re here to walk you through all of the equipment you might need.

-Boxing is one of the most widely known martial arts in the western world, and is widely practised worldwide.
+Boxing is one of the most widely known martial arts in the western world.
+It’s widely practised across the world.
 Boxing has been practised longer than records themselves, however the version we know today was popularised in England, with the Queensbury Rules established in 1867 which are still the basis of sport boxing rules today.
-Unlike most other martial arts, boxing is incredibly restricted in its ‘weapons’, using just the fists, so has much more of a demand for technique and precision to outwit your opponent.
+Unlike most other martial arts, boxing is incredibly restricted in its ‘weapons’.
+It uses just the fists, so has much more of a demand for technique and precision to outwit your opponent.

 As with any contact sport, protection is important, and this is definitely true when training and fighting in boxing.
-It’s crucial that anyone training has the correct protection, to ensure that they avoid injury and get the most out of their training.
+It’s crucial that anyone training has the correct protection.
+That way you can ensure that you avoid injury and get the most out of your training.
 Luckily, boxing is fairly light on the amount of gear needed.
 The level you train at will affect how much equipment you need, however there are some items which are an absolute necessity.

 What you need for training